| I. An Overview of Certification.The certification process is designed to assure the public that a certified

 knowledge, experience and skills requisite to the provision of high quality

+patient care in that specialty.
 The American Board of Medical Specialties (ABMS) is the umbrella organization

 for 24 approved specialty certifying boards.
 To be certified as a specialist by